Now Enrolling for Adult, Adolescent, and Parent Programs!

 Interpersonal Effectiveness

-A 6-week group focused on teaching participants to skillfully get what they want from, or say no to, someone else without destroying or damaging the relationship.
+This 6-week group focuses on teaching participants to skillfully get what they want from, or say no to, someone else without destroying or damaging the relationship.
 These skills teach participants how to have healthy communications, increase self-respect, get friends, and improve their relationships.

 Emotion Regulation

-A 7-week group focused on changing or getting rid of unwanted emotions.
+This 7-week group focuses on changing or getting rid of unwanted emotions.
 This group is especially valuable for those individuals who feel emotionally vulnerable.
-An emotionally vulnerable person: 1) is highly sensitive to emotional triggers or prompting events, 2) has intense emotional reactions to triggers, and 3) experiences a slow return to their emotional baseline (or where they started before they were emotionally triggered).
-The participant will learn how to identify their emotions and change unwanted emotions while also being effective and skillful.
+An emotionally vulnerable person is: 1) highly sensitive to emotional stimuli or events in their life, 2) has intense emotional reactions to life events, and 3) experiences a slow return to their emotional baseline (or where they started before they were emotionally stimulated).
+The participant will also learn how to identify their emotions and change unwanted emotions while being effective and skillful.

 Walk The Middle Path